-Finally—it’s very important to consider any medical or mental health issues which might be a factor.
-Fatigue, sadness, lethargy, etc., may all be signs of serious medical issues.
+Finally—it’s very important to consider any medical or mental health issues that might be a factor.
+Fatigue, sadness, lethargy, and others may be signs of serious medical issues.
 Be sure to tell your healthcare practitioner how you’re feeling to determine if there’s a physiological reason for your emotional state.

 Image credit: Flickr Creative Commons Tim Patterson